- Public value

 Showing awareness of the current economic climate is important to the extent that it allows candidates to demonstrate understanding in particular topic areas.

-For example, candidates could refer to the current economic climate if they were asked about factors to consider in relation to a new issue of debt.
+For example, candidates could refer to the current economic climate if they were asked about factors to consider in relation to new sources of finance.

 Capital allowances or tax-allowable depreciation gives a company the benefit of tax relief on the cost of buying non-current assets.
 The profit on which tax is calculated is reduced by the amount of the capital allowance, so the tax liability is reduced by an amount equal to the capital allowance multiplied by the tax rate.